DATA-Systems/block-rdp-bruteforce/README.md

 # block-rdp-bruteforce

-Check Windows Eventlogs for repeated longin attemps and blocks bruteforcing IPs using Windows Defender Firewall
+This PowerShell Script detects brute force attacks on Remote Desktop Services  and blocks them using the Windows Firewall.
+It checksthe Windows Eventlogs for repeated longin attemps and blocks bruteforcing Adressess using it's own Windows Defender Firewall rule.